fatemehbeygi/Improve_QML_Chart/README.md

 - Dynamic chart generation with random data points
 - Interactive controls to zoom in/out and reset the chart
 - Integration of QML and C++ for efficient data handling
+- Additional buttons to set data points and clear the chart

 ## Project Structure